zigomir/zigomir.github.io/_posts/2015-02-04-why-i-think-react-is-better-than-backbone.markdown

 I suspect Backbone's bottleneck is coming from `underscore`s building of strings and then shoving them into the DOM via `$.html`.
-I am not really sure how React handles this example (we know it must update all non-selected items class) and still preserve good performance.
+I am not really sure how React handles this example (we know it must update all non-selected items class) and still preserves good performance.
 I'd guess it's because it doesn't need to juggle with giant strings like Backbone.

 ### Backbone